All Episodes

 But somehow they've gotten all tied up in this idea that she doesn't have the right credentials.

-Up next was uh Mort Kondracki.
+Up next was Mort Kondracki.

-Uh Michelle Malkin, critic went to Oberlin.
+Michelle Malkin, who's a big critic, went to Oberlin.

 I didn't hear this.

-I wasn't watching the program last night.
+I wasn't watching the program last night, but I was paying bills.

-I have to do that every day, I get so many.
+I have to do that every day.

-Kondrecki really slimmed you.
+Kondracki really slammed you.

 He said you're an uneducated boob that you quit college after a year.

-And I now that I hear this, I'm not sure that's what I think I think he was trying to counter the notion it's a bunch of elitists.
+I think he was trying to counter the notion it's a bunch of elitists.

 How can you call him an elitist?

-But if okay, there's giving him the Okay, okay, okay, okay, all right.
+But if, okay, there's giving him the, okay, okay, okay, okay, all right.

-Snurdly thinks I'm being too generous.
+Snurdley thinks I'm being too generous.

 I'm an optimist.

-Let's let's I've got a response if he meant it the other way, if he was calling me an idiot.
+I've got a response if he meant it the other way, if he was calling me an idiot.

-Uh it's very simple.
+It's very simple.

 Hey, Mort, let me tell you something.